Home » Blog » Unit Studies » Westward Expansion Unit Study

 Westward Expansion Project-Based Learning

-After several weeks of fun activities, field trips and daily lessons, we finished off our Westward Expansion unit with a “project week”.
+After several weeks of fun activities, field trips, and daily lessons, we finished off our Westward Expansion unit with a “project week.”
 At the end of most of our units, I prepare a list of projects for my children to choose and complete.
-Each project requires a fair amount of research and assimilating the information into a something that is presented to the family at the end of the week.
+Each project requires a fair amount of research and assimilating the information into something that is presented to the family at the end of the week.

-On Monday of our pioneer unit, I gave the kids a Westward Expansion Test and a project list (below), both of which were to be completed by Friday.
+On Monday of our pioneer unit, I gave the kids a Westward Expansion Test and a project list (below), which would be completed by Friday.
 I don’t always give tests, but I like to surprise them once in a while with new methods of assessment.
 As for the projects, Caleb had to choose three, while Mahayla had to choose four.
-Besides math, a little grammar and reading, projects were the only things on the schooling agenda during the week.
+Besides math, a little grammar, and reading, projects were the only things on the schooling agenda during the week.

 Project Choices: